 The Company has received an ex parte interim order from Debt Recovery Tribunal-III, Delhi dated 25/06/2020 restraining the company from transferring/ alienating or otherwise dealing with, or disposing off or encumbering or creating any third party interest with respect of the hypothecated assets/immovable properties of the Company until further orders.
 The company is contesting the matter against the ex parte interim order.
+The Company is contesting the matter and filed its reply to IA and also filed reply to OA before DRT-III, Delhi,

 The Company has received a Notice through speed post from DRT-II, New Delhi.
 The Lead Bank has filed petition before DRT Delhi against the Company under section 19(4) of the Act.
-The matter is listed before the registrar for completing of pleading on 03/08/2022.
+The matter is listed before the registrar for completing of pleading.
 The company is contesting the matter.
+The company has filed an appeal against the honorable DRT-III, Delhi PO order before honorable DRAT-I, Delhi.
+The honorable DRAT-I, Delhi accepted the petition of the company.